Last updated September 10, 2019.

 Conscious experience tells a convincing story about what we like or dislike, but often this story is disconnected from how we act.
-For example, a judge may explicitly value racial equality but give a Black offender a harsher sentence than a similar White offender for the same crime.
-This disconnect between thought and action can be captured in measures of implicit biases, which assess aspects of peoples’ minds that are outside of conscious awareness or control.
-We study how to change implicit biases to better align them with explicit values and actions.
+A police officer may value racial equality, for example, but treat a Black citizen more harshly than a White citizen without a justifiable reason for doing so.
+This disconnect between thought and action can be captured in measures of implicit biases, which assess automatically activated associations within the mind.
+We study how to address implicit or hidden biases to reduce social inequalities.

 To understand the forces that are most influential for changing implicit associations, we must also learn which specific strategies are most effective.
 To accomplish this, we organized a research contest to test many interventions simultaneously (Lai et al., 2014).
 Nine of the eighteen interventions we tested were effective at reducing implicit racial prejudice immediately.

 However, temporary malleability of implicit associations does not guarantee long-term change.
 We sought to see if effective interventions from the research contest were effective in the long-term (Lai et al., 2016).
 We tested the nine successful interventions from the research contest again, and found that none continued to have an effect after a day.
 In ongoing research, we are examining whether new approaches (e.g., more intensive interventions, targeting different mechanisms) will reduce implicit bias in the long-term.

 We have also recently found that changes in implicit bias do not necessarily translate to behavioral change In a meta-analysis with 494 experiments (Forscher*, Lai*, et al., 2019).
 The explanation for this finding is not yet clear.
 It may be due to measurement issues, research design issues, and/or a lack of direct influence by implicit biases themselves.
 Ongoing work is disentangling these various explanations.